-Here are the best home shortcuts — from using toothpaste on walls to blow drying your sheets, check out these mind-blowing surprises that save us time and money!
+Here are the best home shortcuts—from using toothpaste on walls to blow drying your sheets, check out these mind-blowing surprises that save us time and money!
 Download the Krazy Coupon Lady app to stay abreast of all of your favorite home deals and cleaning supply products.

-1. Put a brick or jar in your toilet tank.
+1. Put a jar in your toilet tank.

 2. Rinse your air conditioning vent covers in the dishwasher.

 Close the vents before washing so there’s more surface area that gets cleaned.
-Then, blow dry any remaining water from the covers on the cool setting before installing covers back over your vents.
+Then, blow dry any remaining water from the covers on the cool setting before installing them back over your vents.

 3. Keep salads cold with a shower cap.